 - Communities and individual entrepreneurs are trained on the promotion of productive end-use of electricity.

-- Demonstration that lending to the rural micro hydro sector can be profitable and a commercially viable business.
+- Demonstrate that lending to the rural micro hydro sector can be profitable and a commercially viable business.

-The MHDF has played an important role to improve the access to credit for electrifying the rural population of Nepal which otherwise would delay the construction of MHPs and may not deliver the electricity on time.
-Currently banks are more familiar with lending to renewable energy projects and experience that it can be a profitable business.
+The MHDF has played an important role to improve the access to credit for electrifying the rural population of Nepal.
+EnDev has supported 30 Micro Hydro projects in Nepal through the MHDF, which has led to banks familiarity with lending to renewable energy projects and experience that it can be a profitable business.

 The fund also served as an important experience based on which AEPC develop the CREF facility for giving credits to other types of Renewable Energy technologies.